UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 You can have multiple instances of a component, but each must have a unique instance name.

+## Task 209: Introduction to Testbenches
+Testing during the development of HDL components is absolutely essential.
+No component you write has any value until there is evidence of correct functionality.

+So far, we have tested logic components using ModelSim interactively.
+This is useful for exploration, but can easily become tedious and slow down development.
+It is certainly not the way we should proceed when we begin formal testing and quality assurance.

+It is very common practise to automate testing by writing what is referred to as a **Testbench**.
+Interesting, it is usual to create a testbench using more HDL.

+Let us look at an example that illustrates the concept.

+[**TODO**]

+## Challenges
+Here are some challenges for you to try to re-enforce the content in this section.

+[**TODO**]

 ## Reflection
 From the exercises in the previous two tasks, there are some key points: